iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 ## No Author's MSS public key found

-This error message is sent by the Channels application.
+This error message is produced by the Channels application.

 You may see this error when trying to unwrap a message that relies on information in an `Announce` message.